 Outside of the IIBHL, Abdur-Rahman is an active volunteer at the IIT.
 He is also a young entrepreneur and runs a snow removal business.

 As well as coaching a Tier 1 team, Abdur-Rahman's duties in the league include being helping to manage volunteers, making sure game nights run smoothly, taking part in league decisions when requested to do so, and helping to put together the Awards Banquet.

 Faheem has been with the league since the inauguration in 2014.
 Helping out with small tasks, he grew into a bigger role formerly as the Director of Operations and currently a director and Webmaster for the IIBHL.

-Faheem has decided to step away from what he loved the most to focus solely on his education.
+Faheem has decided to modify his commitment from what he loved the most to focus solely on his education.
 He is currently finishing up his degree in Athletic Therapy, in addition to being a certified Medical First Responder.
 He has enjoyed his tenure with the IIBHL and will continue to assist with the development of the league through an advisory role, and as our Webmaster.